marcopaganini/netbackup/README.md

 ## A word about transports

 The concept of a "transport" is central to the program's operation.
 Netbackup itself is only a front-end, and uses common backup programs to copy and verify data.
-The following transports are available.
+The following transports are available:

+### custom

+Uses any command specified in `custom_cmd` in the config file.
+Netbackup will execute the program under the shell.
+This transport ignores all other options, but is useful when you want to execute a backup program not supported by netbackup but still have its output logged, prometheus integration, etc.

 ### rsync